eclipse-lsp4j/lsp4j/Contributing.md

     - This seems to happen because sometimes Buildship plug-ins don't remove previously created Error markers, but restarting clears them
   - If you can reliably reproduce one of the above cases, then it would be great to file a bug report with the projects that provide the corresponding Eclipse plug-ins (e.g. Xtend, Buildship, JDT)

-- Some of the committed Eclipse files (such as `.project`) occassionally show as different once a project is imported into Eclipse.
-This is due to differing versions of Eclipse IDE, gradle and other tools that may be writing to these filese.
-The change will normally have the same effective content, but the order of the XML elements may differ.
-If you have a case which causes you concern, please reach out to the devlopers by [raising an issue](https://github.com/eclipse/lsp4j/issues/new) or [sending an email](https://accounts.eclipse.org/mailing-list/lsp4j-dev).

 Edit the `.xtend` files, not the files in `xtend-gen` directories.
 If you are in a Java file within the xtend-gen directory, right click and choose "Open Generated File".

 The `org.eclipse.lsp4j.generator` project is used by the Xtend generator as an additional processor to contribute to the generated Java files.
 For example, the generator uses the `@JsonRpcData` annotation to convert the Xtend file and add things like `equals`, `toString`, `hashCode`.